lazy-media/public/Authentik/Gitlab/Readme.md

 ```
 ## Adding OAuth to Gitlab Config File

-Login and edit the Gitlab Ruby Config File
+Login to your GitLab VM and edit the Gitlab Ruby Config File

 ```
 nano /etc/gitlab/gitlab.rb